With 89 millon drivers on the road in Spain this summer, here are some tips to make your Spanish Road trip incident free.

 Chances are you’ll be driving in the dark at some point on your road trip so make yourself seen by making sure all your light bulbs are working.
 Also, having broken lights puts you at risk of being pulled over.

 The best way to check is to turn on your car and test all your lights with someone walking around the vehicle checking for you.
-It’ may seem the car maintenance is hard work, but it is worth it in the long run so your trip isn’t ruined by a problem that could have been prevented.
+Car maintenance may seem like hard work, but it is worth it in the long run.
+This way you ensure your trip isn’t ruined by a problem that was avoidable.

 Thanks for the advice!
 My friends and I are going on a trip to a rented car.
 We were worried that the car might break down on the road, but after your article we will know what to look for in order to avoid unpleasant incidents